 Wang Xiaoyang is just one link in the economic chain that starts in China and ends at your local dollar store.
 The hub of that economy is certainly the Futian market in Yiwu, but the whole Zhejiang province is involved.
 Neighboring towns are all producing different items, and all have their specialties.
 One town might make plastic Santas while another makes costume jewelry.

 Most of the production is being carried out by very small operations out of places like a family garage or basement using small pieces of industrial equipment.
-Sometimes it is as simple as a little sewing machine, or a device that that sets metal into a mold.
+Sometimes it is as simple as a little sewing machine, or a device that sets metal into a mold.
 After the item is created, it will often be taken to some other town for packaging.

 For many people in the Zhejiang province, this isn’t even their full-time job.
 Often these businesses are simply side ventures that people operate at night after long days working on nearby farms.

 The kind of unbridled capitalism that created the Futian market has taken its toll on China.
 When it is unchecked, as it is in places like Yiwu, you see a landscape nearly destroyed.
 Mountains are dug out and people burn rubbish.
 Smog envelops the city.
 Infrastructure is sometimes non-existent.

 But many people have seen their lives changed from an existence where there was often little to eat and virtually no consumer goods to buy.
 Wang Xiaoyang has seen her business grow, and it’s allowed her family to move into the middle class.
 But now she wants something more—to travel, to study, to help other people.
 She doesn’t want to sell Santas seven days a week for the rest of her life.

 For now though, Wan Xiaoyang has to work harder.
 As the standard of living rises in China, so do labor costs.
 And this means Wang Xiaoyang’s profit margin is getting slimmer.